Fort Smith dispatcher under fire after 911 call released

 She was a life-long Fort Smith resident who was passionate about helping the elderly at her church.

-Stewart described how Stevens would go out of her way to take friends to doctors appointments and clean their houses.
+Stewart described how Stevens would go out of her way to go to take friends to doctors appointments, and clean their houses.
 She also loved children.

 She adds, “she treated my children like they were hers.”